 Yes.
-On completion of the CAT Qualification, students may progress onto the ACCA Qualification if they wish to do so, from exam F4 onwards.
+On completion of the CAT Qualification, students may progress onto the ACCA Qualification if they wish to do so, from the Corporate and Business Law (LW) exam onwards.

 They can also count the four essential competences and one year's work experience gained to achieve the CAT Qualification towards the three years' work experience and 13 performance objectives required for the ACCA Qualification.